Keep in touch

 Entry requirements (non year 12)

 An applicant must have successfully completed a three year (minimum) Bachelor level qualification in a related health cognate discipline area.
+BN and AHPRA registration is required.

 Extra requirements